AshimL/IT-Support-Toolkit/README.md

 ## Purpose

-This toolkit helps automate daily diagnostics for L1/L2 IT support roles to save time and reduce manual effort.
+This toolkit is designed to automate and streamline Level 1/2 IT support diagnostics, helping technicians resolve issues faster and identify root causes proactively.

 ---